25 VBA Macro Example for Enhanced Productivity

 • Inside the With statement, the .Value property is used twice to convert the formulas in the range to their resulting values.
 This is accomplished by setting the value of the cell to its current value.

-• Finally, the End With statement is used to end the With block.
+• The End With statement is used to end the With block.

 VBA code to convert formulas to value

-When this code is run, it converts all the formulas in the active sheet to their resulting values.
+The code converts all the formulas in the active sheet to their resulting values.

 formulas converted into values